phanclan/vault-benchmark-perfstandbys/docs/slides/nomad-getting-started.md

 - Anytime a job is updated, Nomad creates an evaluation to determine what actions need to take place.
   - In this case, because this is a new job, Nomad has determined that an allocation should be created and has scheduled it on our local agent.
 - To inspect the status of our job we use the [`nomad status` command][5]:
+  - Here we can see that the result of our evaluation was the creation of an allocation that is now running on the local node.
+  - Our Node ID can be seen with `nomad node status`

 ```shell
 *$ nomad status example